-We also love using this Pagnotta bread to make bruschettas with artichokes spreads, charred cherry tomatoes, or pair them with Roman-style artichokes.
+We also love using this Pagnotta bread to make bruschettas with artichokes spreads and charred cherry tomatoes or pair them with Roman-style artichokes.

 You can also enjoy a toast of this Central Italy traditional bread with a drizzle of good-quality extra-virgin olive oil.
 An excellent and simple treat!

-You can store this bread loaf for two days at room temperature or freeze it, either sliced or whole, in a bag or an airtight container.
+You can store this yeast bread loaf for two days at room temperature or freeze it, either sliced or whole, in a bag or an airtight container.

 To thaw, leave it in a refrigerator overnight or at room temperature overnight or place it in the microwave.

 💡 Notes on ingredients

 Brewer's yeast is often demonized.
 However, few people know that these microorganisms have many beneficial effects on our body: hair to, nails, skin, and metabolism.

 Therefore, when we have little time and want fresh bread for lunch, I put this beautiful loaf to work in the morning.
 The same goes for if we want a nice piece of bread for a Weekend's breakfast; we prepare it before going to bed.